charlesportwoodii/ciims-basic-card/README.md

 The ```init``` method is called when the card is created, but before it is rendered

 The ```render``` method is called after the card has rendered to the screen

+The ```reload``` method is called once a property is changed, allowing you to determine if an action needs to be taken to reload the state of the card